 The Ramshead On Stage is a small concert hall.
 All seating is at tables, and there is no standing (or dancing) for most shows.
 Tickets are sold by seat, so have your group organized when you go to buy the tickets.
 Also, a lot of Ramshead shows sell out, so it is worth buying early.
 Food in the concert hall is bar food and the prices are not low but not outrageous.
 A more varied menu is available in the restaurant, but they do a heavy business, so there is no guarantee that you can get seated and eat before the show.
 Most shows are 21+, the exception being occasional weekend matinees.
 Tickets are available from the Ramshead, in person website which uses AXS.
 AXS says you have to download and use their app to use your tickets, but at Rams Head On Stage you can just show your ID to the nice people at the box office.
 The box office number is 410-268-5111.
 The Ramshead is located at 33 West Street in Annapolis.
 301-261-1118/410-268-4545

-The Ramshead Live was an offshoot of Rams Head Tavern but has changed ownership and management.
+The Ramshead Live is being closed by the current management.
+It is not clear whether anyone will take it over.
 It holds about 1500 people in three levels and has screens thoughout the venue for areas without a full view of the stage.
 There is some seating.
 Since the restaurant closed, food is of the stadium variety.
 Rams Head Live is the world of hidden costs - Tickets listed as $18 at the door cost me $21.40, the coat check was $3, and beer, while not outrageous, was a bit high for Baltimore.
 Also, the new management charges for water.
 FInally, they use AXS for tickets - a vendor established just to make TicketMaster look better.
 Rams Head Live is located at 20 Market Place in Baltimore.
 410-244-1131.

 The Recher is the old Recher Theater redone and spiffed up.
 Standing room only for most shows.
 Nice long bars and passable selection of drinks.
 The Recher is located at 512 York Avenue in Towson, Maryland.
 There is now a parking garage about a block away.